 Notes: FY03/25 is a nine-month fiscal period due to the fiscal year-end change.
-As a result, YoY comparisons are not available, and progress rates are based on the nine-month forecast.
+Accordingly, YoY comparisons for full-year FY03/25 are made against cumulative Q3 results for FY06/24

 Any differences between figures in the table and those in company data are due to rounding.